Symmetry-Protected Topological Phases in a Rydberg Glass

-Amorphous solids play an important role in condensed matter physics~\cite{book}.
-In the context of topological physics, while topological phases are primarily pursued in crystalline materials with translational symmetry~\cite{Kane2010RMP,Zhang2011RMP,Chiu2016RMP,VishwanathRMP,XuReview,ZhuReview}, recent studies showed that topological phases for non-interacting quantum particles can also exist in two or three dimensional amorphous systems~\cite{Agarwala2017PRL,Mansha2017PRB,YB2019PRL,Ojanen2018NC, Agarwala2020PRR,Prodan2018JPA,Zhang2019PRB,Chern2019EPL, Fazzio2019NL,Bhattacharjee2020PRB,Sahlberg2020PRR, Marsal2020arxiv,Liu2020Research,Ojanen2020PRR,Zhang2020LSA,Grushin2020arxiv,Lewenkopf2020arxiv,Spring2020arXiv}.
-From another perspective, amorphous materials can be viewed as a limiting case when structural disorder arising from atom position randomness is included in a crystalline system.
-Interestingly, recent studies show that such disorder can induce a topological phase transition in three dimensions~\cite{Jionghao2021,Griffin2020arxiv}, reminiscent of topological Anderson insulators~\cite{Shen2009PRL}, a topological phase induced by onsite disorder.
-While some experiments~\cite{Irvine2018NP,Hellman2019arxiv} have shown the existence of topological amorphous phases in two and three dimensions, it remains a significant challenge to experimentally observe such a structural disorder induced topological phase transition in a quantum material.
+Although topological phases of matter are primarily pursued in crystalline materials with translational symmetry~\cite{Kane2010RMP,Zhang2011RMP,Chiu2016RMP,VishwanathRMP,XuReview,ZhuReview}, recent studies showed that topological phases for non-interacting quantum particles can also exist in two or three dimensional amorphous systems~\cite{Agarwala2017PRL,Mansha2017PRB,YB2019PRL,Ojanen2018NC,Irvine2018NP,Hellman2019arxiv, Agarwala2020PRR,Prodan2018JPA,Zhang2019PRB,Chern2019EPL, Fazzio2019NL,Bhattacharjee2020PRB,Sahlberg2020PRR, Marsal2020arxiv,Liu2020Research,Ojanen2020PRR,Zhang2020LSA,Grushin2020arxiv,Spring2020arXiv,Lewenkopf2020arxiv}.
+Such systems have randomly distributed lattice sites corresponding to a limiting case with maximum structural disorder arising from atom position randomness.
+Remarkably, it has been theoretically shown that such disorder can induce a topological phase transition in three dimensions~\cite{Jionghao2021,Griffin2020arxiv}, reminiscent of topological Anderson insulators~\cite{Shen2009PRL}, a topological phase induced by onsite disorder.
+However, it is very challenging to experimentally observe such a structural disorder induced topological phase transition in a quantum material.

-In stark contrast to non-interacting fermions, which can support symmetry-protected topological (SPT) phases, the situation is very different for non-interacting bosons since their ground state is a Bose-Einstein condensate.
-Therefore, the existence of topological phases in bosonic systems requires strong interactions between particles.
+Besides fermionic systems, bosonic systems can support symmetry-protected topological (SPT) phases when strong interactions between particles are considered.
 In fact, based on topological properties of a quantum many-body ground state, substantial progress has been made toward classifying interacting bosonic SPT phases for gapped systems~\cite{Chen2011PRB,Cirac2011PRB,Chen2012Science,Chen2013PRB,Levin2012PRB,Yuanming2012PRB,Levin2013PRL}.
-While classification does not necessarily require the existence of the translational symmetry, it remains elusive whether SPT phases for interacting bosons can live in amorphous systems.
+Although the classification does not necessarily require the existence of translational symmetry, it is not clear whether SPT phases for interacting bosons can exist in amorphous systems.